phrp720/aw-sync-suite/README.md

 # ActivityWatch Sync Agent | aw-sync-agent

-The **ActivityWatch Sync Agent** is an open-source background service that collects data from the ActivityWatch platform and synchronizes it to a central Prometheus database.
+The **aw-sync-agent** is an open-source background service that collects data from the ActivityWatch platform and synchronizes it to a central Prometheus database.
 With Grafana integration, it provides real-time visual insights into user activity data, allowing for easy monitoring and analysis.

+With **aw-sync-agent** we can accomplish the synchronization of multiple ActivityWatch instances to a single Prometheus database.
+This allows for centralized monitoring and analysis of user activity data across multiple systems.

+This project is independent of the [ActivityWatch](https://github.com/ActivityWatch/activitywatch) and can work with all the old and new versions of ActivityWatch that supports the REST API feature.
 ## Key Features

 - **Data Synchronization**: Fetches user activity data from multiple ActivityWatch instances.
+- **Data Filtering and Aggregation**: Filters and aggregates data based on user-defined criteria.
 - **Prometheus Integration**: Transforms data into a Prometheus-compatible format for centralized monitoring.
 - **Grafana Visualization**: Easily visualize activity metrics and trends through Grafana dashboards.
 - **Flexible Configuration**: Allows selection of ActivityWatch buckets to include/exclude and customizes sync intervals.